 A few weeks ago I started noticing some troubling issues with my then-beloved Logitech G19 gaming keyboard.
 A few of the keys were starting to stick a little, which was becoming troublesome for typing, and even more frustrating for gaming.
 I started to troubleshoot the issue by cleaning the keyboard — first with some compressed air, then when that didn’t work…I popped the keys off to have a look.
 The keyboard was really pretty clean, with no foreign objects nestled beneath the plagued keys.

 I did a little research on the issue and discovered that my problem was unrelated to my G19, but rather it was a problem with “rubber-dome” keyboards in general.
 After awhile the keys just become more sensitive to non-direct key presses – meaning…key presses that are not delivered squarely upon the center of the key.
-I find that when I type or game – sometimes my key presses tend to be a bit off-center, hitting closer to the corner of the key.
-These types of keystrokes were causing some of my keys to not register or literally “get stuck”.
+I find that when I type or mash my keys while gaming – sometimes my key presses tend to be a bit off-center, hitting closer to the corner of the key.
+These types of keystrokes were causing some of my keys to not register, and sometimes making them get stuck.
 This behavior was costing me additional time by having to go back and fix typos, not to mention it was causing me major headaches when gaming.

 Rubber Dome Keyboards

 Rubber dome keyboards are what the majority of computer users are familiar with.
 Rubber dome keyboards became mainstream in the 90’s when computer manufacturers began packaging them with their systems due to the lower manufacturing costs involved.
 In addition, rubber dome keyboards are a bit more welcome in a home PC environment where a quieter keyboard is usually more appreciated.

 Mechanical keyboards utilize an independent mechanical switch beneath each and every key.
 This mechanical switch system provides for a very smooth, precise and tactile feel when typing.
 Pressing a key on a mechanical keyboard has a very smooth and accurate feel, rather than the “mushy” feel you get from a rubber dome keyboard.
 The term mushy may be a bit of an exaggeration, but it’s commonly used when describing the sensation of typing on a rubber dome keyboard.

 Mechanical Keyboard Switches

-To suit the varying needs of individuals and to offer a more tailored typing experience, mechanical switch keyboards are offered with a variety of different switch types.
+To suit the varying needs of individuals, and to offer a more tailored typing experience, mechanical switch keyboards are offered with a variety of different switch types.
 The main differences between the various switches are: the force required to press the key -and- the point at which the key stroke actuates, i.e., when the character registers on your screen.
 After doing a great deal of research on mechanical keyboards, I found that the popular switch types are made by a company called Cherry, and that the switches are called: black, blue, brown, clear and red.
 Cherry, the company that manufactures the switches, uses color identifiers to differentiate the various switch types.